bsidestlv/bsidestlv.com/content/faq/index.md

 ### What's the conference's code of conduct?

-Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+BSidesTLV is dedicated to providing a safe and harassment-free conference experience regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices, to all participants.
 We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.
+Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and any other online media.
+Conference participants violating these rules may be sanctioned or expelled from the conference at the discretion of the conference organizers.

 More details at http://confcodeofconduct.com/